SAP/odfuzz/doc/recommendations.rst

 Restrictions
 ------------

-Restrictions can significantly a state space search.
+Restrictions can significantly reduce a state space search.
 ODfuzz will not generate queries which are targeting entities that do not implement some methods or return HTTP 500 as a response by default.
 The fuzzer tries to test entities which are used in production and are used on daily basis.
 Restrictions are defined by a user.
 Also, this user has to have a minimum knowledge of a tested OData service too.